SAP/open-ux-tools/docs/tools-offline-instructions/README.md

 npm cache clear --force
 ```

 If you are using other node package managers, you might need to clean their cache as well.
-I use yarn and had to run `yarn cache clean` to avoid local cached modules being used.
+For instance, if `yarn` is used the command to clear cache and therefore avoid local cached modules being used is `yarn cache clean`.

 Now we need to do the installation of node modules in order to fill up the Verdaccio storage.
-The list of all required node modules can be found at [dependencies.json](dependencies.json), but for convenience you'll find the command as one long string below.
+The list of all required node modules can be found in files [./info/globalModules.json](./info/globalModules.json) and [./info/projectModules.json](./info/projectModules.json), but for convenience you'll find the command as one long string below.
 If you are still in `verdaccio` folder in terminal you should go one folder up.
 Now create a new temporary folder and switch to it, e.g.

 ```shell
 mkdir sap-fiori-tools-modules